piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/user-interface-error.md

 ![!!KB4095.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4095.png)
 ![!!KB4753.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4753.png)
 ### Problem 1
-The ribbon has been hidden and I don't know how to make it visible.
+The ribbon has been hidden and I do not know how to make it visible.
 ### Solution 1
 Use Alt+F11 or use the system menu of the application, check the ***Top Pane*** command.
 ### Problem 2